 (Full title: “Interview with the developer of The Caligula Effect 2!
-A spoiler-filled deep dive into how the story began and the intentions behind each scene”)
+A spoiler-filled deep dive into how the story began and the intentions behind individual scenes”)

 A translation of this interview with The Caligula Effect producer Takuya Yamanaka from February 26, 2022, containing answers to fan-submitted questions regarding the production behind the games and background story details for the The Caligula Effect series.